Navigating the FAFSA Application Process! Which of the Following is Not True if You Default on a Student Loan?

 Do I need my parents’ information?
 Most undergraduate students are considered dependent students and will need their parents’ financial information when completing the FAFSA.
 If you’re unsure about your dependency status or have extenuating circumstances, reach out to the financial aid office at your chosen college or university.

 What happens after submitting the FAFSA?
 After submission, you’ll receive a Student Aid Report (SAR) which summarizes the information provided on your application.
-Review it carefully for accuracy and make any necessary corrections or updates.
+Analyze it carefully for accuracy and make any necessary corrections or updates.

 How is financial aid determined?
 The information provided on your FAFSA is used to calculate your Expected Family Contribution (EFC), which represents how much you and your family are expected to contribute towards your education.
 The financial aid office at your college or university will use this information to determine your eligibility for various aid programs.